Boat Excise

 Boat Excise Abatement Application

-Boat Excise Abatement Short FormPlease fill out form and submit all supporting documentation by mail or email to assessors@bridgewaterma.org
+Boat Excise Abatement Short FormPlease fill out the form and submit all supporting documentation by mail or email to assessors@bridgewaterma.org

 Valid reasons for exemptions

-- Ships and vessels engaged in interstate or foreign carrying trade or engaged in fishing and documented and carrying “papers” under the laws of the United States and which are taxable under the provisions of General Laws Chapter 59, Section 8 or Chapter 63, Section67
+- Ships and vessels engaged in interstate or foreign carrying trade or engaged in fishing and documented and carrying “papers” under the laws of the United States, and which are taxable under the provisions of General Laws Chapter 59, Section 8 or Chapter 63, Section 67

 - Vessels owned by the Commonwealth or any political subdivision